tiepdotme/lisacharlotterost.github.io/_posts/2016-05-17-one-chart-tools.md

 <br><br>
 **Adobe Illustrator**
 Ah, Illustrator.
 A tool that almost every Information Designer uses for static designs, daily.
 Let's be precise here: The charting options in Illustrator suck.
-For example: Illustrator can't do bubble charts.
-Also, there is no option to set the Y-Axis to Zero (if you want that, you need to include a row in your data in which you put a 0 and that you then delete in the chart).
-Also, there is no option to set an axis to log-scale (if you want that, you need to do so in your data).
+For example: Illustrator can't do bubble charts. ~~Also, there is no option to set the Y-Axis to Zero (if you want that, you need to include a row in your data in which you put a 0 and that you then delete in the chart).~~ Also, there is no option to set an axis to log-scale (if you want that, you need to do so in your data).
 Also, Illustrator connects all the dots (which, to be fair, can be helpful in 5% of the cases).
 Sigh.
-So it looks like that:
+*Edit:* [David Ingold](https://twitter.com/DavidIngold) [showed me the way](https://twitter.com/DavidIngold/status/732668904523354112) to set the origin to 0 and to disconnect the dots.
 ![image](/pic/160426-illustrator.gif)
 ![image](/pic/160426_illustrator.png)